nbc-bravo/drupal-file_mdm/README.md

 A Drupal 8 module providing a file metadata manager service and API.
 Allows to get, via an unified API, information stored in files like EXIF photo information, TrueType font information, etc.

-Metadata protocols are defined as plugins, so developers can implement a plugin and use the service to get the metadata required.
+Metadata protocols are pluggable.
+Developers can implement a plugin and use the service framework to get the metadata required.

-It also provides an EXIF metadata plugin, which uses the [PHP Exif Library](https://github.com/lsolesen/pel) to read/write EXIF information to image files, so bypassing the limitations of the standard PHP Exif extensions which only provides read capabilities.

 This module is inspired by discussions at [#2630242 Provide methods to retrieve EXIF image information via the Image object](https://www.drupal.org/node/2630242).

-The module uses Composer to get its dependencies.

 ----------------------
 Warning: module is in development, not all stated below is implemented.